 In my opinion unframed oil paintings should only be seen on an artist’s easel or in a conservator’s studio.
 I would personally never show a client a painting unframed, not least because I believe the artist would not have wanted me to.
 In 1833, when J.M.W.
 Turner painted a view of the Bridge of Sighs in Venice he included the figure of Canaletto working at his easel, seen bottom left, painting the same vista.
 If you look closely you will see that Canaletto’s unfinished canvas sits on his easel in a frame!

-No artist ever framed a canvas before starting the painting itself so why did Turner include such a unlikely sight?
-I believe it was because he simply couldn’t bear to let the public see an image of an unframed oil painting, especially a ‘Canaletto’.
+No artist frames a canvas whilst still a work-in-progress on the easel, so why did Turner include such an unlikely sight?
+I believe it was because he simply couldn’t bear to let the public see an image of an unframed oil painting.

-The genesis of what we know today as the picture frame dates back to Italy during the Renaissance when ornate removable mouldings (as opposed to the earlier ‘engaged frames’) were first used to surround religious images.
+The importance of the frame in the presentation of oil paintings (predating 1950) should never be underestimated.
+Picture frames date back to Renaissance Italy when ornate removable mouldings (as opposed to the earlier ‘engaged frames’) were first used to surround religious images.
 These late 15th and 16th century Tabernacle frame (reborn 350 years later as the frame-of-choice for many Pre-Raphaelite paintings) came into being as an accompaniment to the interiors of the time and picture frame design, like that of European furniture, is closely linked to architecture.

 Gradually, simpler frames began to be used to support secular portraits, epic history paintings, and still lifes.
-These are known as ‘cassetta’ (little box) frames and feature a variety of simple mouldings and decoration.
+These are known as ‘cassetta’ frames and most commonly feature a variety of simple mouldings and decoration.
 By the late 16th century ever-more-elaborate frames were becoming increasingly popular.

 The Sunderland frame

 Although (again) influenced by the Italian Mannerist style, the scroll-work on early English frames is softer and shallower in relief.
-Sunderland frames are characterised by their auricular carving and typically feature a cartouche at the top and a mask at the bottom.
+Sunderland frames are characterised by their auricular carving and typically feature a cartouche and a mask to the top and bottom.